ravikandhadai/swift/Logging/CompilerDevelopmentPost.md

 **Formatting options are required to be static i.e, compile-time known values**

-An important restriction on the API is that the formatting options are required to be compile-time constants.
+An important requirement of the API is that the formatting options must be compile-time constants.
 If the enum cases accept parameters (e.g. like `.decimal(2)`), those parameters should also be compile-time constants.
 This is necessary as the logging system requires the format string to be a static string in the compiled binary.